horw/open-telemetry-slides/open-telemetry-slides.md

 This is a trace ID.

-I believe we are now ready to take a look at a schematic example.
+I believe we are now ready to leave behind our pizza shop, and move on to the observability of an IT system.
 -->

 ---